samlist21/Dewey/README.md

 # Dewey

-If not already up to date, to get the lastest dewey code
+If not already up to date, to get the latest dewey code
 ```
 git pull
 ```

 To push everything to the repository (DO NOT PUSH OR ADD IF THERE ARE ERRORS)
 ```
-git add .    - This adds all changed files in the directory recusively
+git add .    - This adds all changed files in the directory recursively
 use git add . -v   If you want to see the files that will be added (verbose mode)
 OR git add <filename with path if necessary>  this will add just the file you specify
 git commit -m "Your message here"